anubhavsahoo/LocalQueue/README.md

 LocalQueue
 ==========

 A queue implementation backed by localStorage for providing persistent queue on the browser.
+Can exchange data between tabs in the browser.

 # Usage